milchundzucker/docker-php/README.md

 * Shims to (de)activate xdebug and uopz
 * rsync and ssh
 * modified SSH client config to accept every host key for `*.milchundzucker.de`

+## Gotchas
+* 7.2-rc does not come with xdebug, since it's not yet compatible